johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-04-20-ts-loader-goes-webpack-5.md

 Now that we've got there; we've shipped.
 You can get the latest version of `ts-loader` on [npm](https://www.npmjs.com/package/ts-loader/v/9.0.0) and you can find the release details on [GitHub](https://github.com/TypeStrong/ts-loader/releases/tag/v9.0.0).

-Thanks everyone - I couldn't haved done it without your help. 🌻❤️
+Thanks everyone - I couldn't have done it without your help. 🌻❤️